 This highly topical book demonstrates the theoretical and practical importance of the study of migration law.
-It outlines approaches that may be taken in the design, delivery and evaluation of this study in law schools and universities to ensure an optimum level of learning.
+It outlines approaches that may be taken in the design, delivery and monitoring of this study in law schools and universities to ensure an optimum level of learning.

 The book will appeal to scholars, researchers and practitioners of migration and asylum law, those teaching migration law electives and involved in curriculum design, as well as students of international, common and civil law.

 Introduction Richard Grimes, Vera Honuskova and Ulrich Stege

 Part 1: A framework for learning and teaching